Human Services/International Affairs, BA

 Heather started pursuing her Master’s of Public Health specializing in Global Health and Population at Harvard in 2017.

-She now works at the Clinton Health Access Initiative as a Senior Associate of the Vaccines Program
+She has worked at the Clinton Health Access Initiative as a Senior Associate of the Vaccines Program

 More Student Paths